-Our U.S. business can accept Visa, MasterCard, American Express, JCB, Discover, and Diners Club.
+We accept Paypal, Visa, MasterCard, American Express, JCB, Discover, and Diners Club.

-We also support Bitcoin, Apple Pay, Android Pay, and China’s Alipay.
+We also accept Bitcoin, Apple Pay, Android Pay, and China’s Alipay.

 Are your payments page secure?

 Yes.
-We used the highest level encryption payment process to ensure the safety of all your transactions.
+We use the highest level encryption payment process to ensure the safety of all your transactions.

 Delivery and Shipping